 Our program’s curricular goals are to teach our students to:

-- Critically think, evaluate and synthesize information from research, as well as produce their own sound and scientific research related to the genetics profession.
+- Critically think, evaluate and synthesize information from research, as well as produce their own sound, scientific research related to the genetics profession.

-Students who enroll in The Ohio State University Genetic Counseling Graduate Program are taught by world renowned professionals from The Ohio State University College of Medicine, Nationwide Children’s Hospital, and other regionally and nationally known clinicians and collaborators.
-Our clinical supervisors and faculty include national leaders in many professional organizations including: the National Society of Genetic Counselors (former Presidents, Board members, Committee and SIG leaders), the American Board of Genetic Counseling (former President and current President-Elect), the Accreditation Council for Genetic Counseling (current board member and Program Review Committee members) and the American Society of Human Genetics (winner of the Carl Allen Award, Committee members).
-Our students work alongside the very individuals who are helping to shape our field and learn the importance of leadership by example.
+Students who enroll in the Ohio State Genetic Counseling Graduate Program are taught by world-renowned professionals from The Ohio State University College of Medicine and Nationwide Children’s Hospital, as well as by other regionally and nationally known clinicians and collaborators.
+Our fieldwork supervisors and faculty include national leaders in professional organizations.
+Our students work alongside the very individuals who are helping to shape our field, so you learn the importance of leadership by example.